magento/knowledge-base/src/troubleshooting/general/elasticsuite-tracking-indices-causes-problems-with-elasticsearch.md

 ## Cause

 ElasticSuite has a new feature that creates tracking indices.
-These tracking indices record which search terms are the most used, which terms generate the most turnover and which terms are leading to a no results page so merchants can create synonyms to fix them.
-It does not appear to delete the tracking indices so Elasticsearch runs out of resources and crashes.
+These tracking indices record which search terms are the most used, which terms generate the most turnover, and which terms are leading to a no results page so merchants can create synonyms to fix them.
+It does not appear to delete the tracking indices, so Elasticsearch runs out of resources and crashes.

 ## Solution

-To upgrade to ElasticSuite 2.8.0 or to learn how to disable the Search Analytics Dashboard feature in the ElasticSuite plugin follow the steps in [Elasticsearch crashes or has out of memory issues when using ElasticSuite plugin](https://support.magento.com/hc/en-us/articles/360035266131) .

-However, if you can't upgrade to the 2.8.0 version or disable the Search Analytics Dashboard, you can create a cron job to delete the tracking indices.
+Create a cron job to delete the tracking indices.
 This command deletes indices created in the last month:

  `curl -XDELETE localhost:9200/<name in index> * **\_tracking\_log** * _$(date
     +'%Y%m' -d 'last month')*`

-If you want to delete indices at a set time-frequency create a cron job by referring to these DevDocs articles:
+If you want to delete indices at a set time-frequency, create a cron job by referring to these DevDocs articles:

 * [Configure a customer cron job and cron group (tutorial)](https://devdocs.magento.com/guides/v2.3/config-guide/cron/custom-cron-tut.html)
 * [Set up cron jobs](https://devdocs.magento.com/guides/v2.3/cloud/configure/setup-cron-jobs.html)